-Hurricane Helene Continues to Strengthen Life-Threatening & Catastrophic Storm Surge and Winds and Significant Flash Flood Risk Expected Along the Florida Big Bend
+Hurricane Helene Becomes A Category 2 Hurricane With Significant Additional Strengthening Expected Before Landfall Life-Threatening & Catastrophic Storm Surge and Winds and Significant Flash Flood Risk Expected Along the Florida Big Bend

 This update is intended for government and emergency response officials, and is provided for informational and situational awareness purposes only.
 Forecast conditions are subject to change based on a variety of environmental factors.
 For additional information, or for any life safety concerns with an active weather event please contact your County Emergency Management or Public Safety Office, local National Weather Service forecast office, or visit the National Hurricane Center website at www.hurricanes.gov.